rust-lang/rfcs/text/0000-crate-changelogs.md

 Alternatively you can use `CHANGELOG.md` maintained fully manually.
 If you choose this approach you'll need to add `changelog` to `[package]` section of your `Cargo.toml`, to enable its rendering on crates.io.
+In case if both `changelogs` folder and `changelog` field are presented crates.io will use changelog specified in the `changelog` field.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation